-Most of Lia’s adventures start here.
-I can be found here most mornings between 8 and 9
+Most of Lia’s adventures start here. for 18 years I could be found here most mornings.
+These days, Gypsy and I spend mornings at Wesleyan Cemetery, checking out the wildlife.

-Shadda is my middle child.
+Shadda was my middle child at the time I started writing and has since crossed the rainbow bridge.
 She’s the model for Viola in the series.
 My neighbor found her hiding under a picnic table in Mount Airy Forest, in February during the rain when she was a puppy.
 She didn’t know what dog food was, so I had to teach her.
 She is a teensy bit schizophrenic.
 I’ve given her many names over the years, from Squeaky Underfoot to Little Miss Mayhem and Ninja Puppy.
-She likes to lurk in dark places.
+She liked to lurk in dark places which made her nearly invisible.

 She was staying in the basement until Rudy could get her into the vet.
 I had just lost my beloved Beez and did not want another dog.
 Every day, Rudy suggested I say hello to her.
 Every day I said, “I don’t want another dog.”
 On the third day, he said “Carol, you don’t have to keep her, just say hi.”
 I said, “Okay, but I’m NOT taking her.”
 I went down and took one look in her eyes and I was gone.